-An employee's final paycheck will cover any days or hours worked which have not yet been compensated.
+An employee's final paycheck will cover any days or hours worked which have not yet been compensated, as well as any accrued and unused personal days, and for Non-Charter-Based Employees (as defined below), any accrued and unused vacation days.
 Any deductions for medical and/or dental dependent benefit coverage necessary to cover the employee's contribution for the month of termination will be made from the final paycheck.
 If an employee is no longer at Match Education on the date of the final paycheck, the paycheck or direct deposit record will continue to be available to him/her via the Match Education online paystub.